 Change Your DNS Settings on iPhone, iPod Touch, and iPad

-First, enable WiFi on your device and connect to the WiFi network you want to use.
-Then, tap the blue arrow button on the right side of the network name to tweak its settings.
+First, enable WiFi on your device—either tap the WiFi icon in Control Center to connect to a network you've used before, or open the Settings app's Wi-Fi menu and connect to the WiFi network you want to use.
+Then, tap the blue i button on the right side of the network name to tweak its settings.

 Once you’ve added the settings, you’ll be ready to browse the internet using your new DNS service without any extra changes.
 Enjoy!